9027525399/M3_wiper_control_system/1_Requirements/README.md

 This module can be found in a variety of household products.
 ## Working Principle
 Assume that the automobile is the microcontroller(STM32F407VG).
 If the button is pressed , the first led (red) will turn on, Clicking again the wiper will starts , and the second led (blue) will turn on for a desired rate.
 If the button is pressed again , the third led (green) will turn on, and the wiper's speed will be increased in comparison to the previous one.
 The fourth press will turn on the fourth led (orange) , and the wiper speed will be increased in accordance with the previous one.
 The microcontroller (vehicle) is turned off after the fifth click of the button.
+## 4W's & 1H( who,what.when,where,how,why)
+## what
+The operational speed of a vehicle wiper is controlled by a wiper speed control mechanism based on rain conditions.
+To generate, the control system incorporates a rain sensor (30) that detects rain conditions.
+The amplitude of an analogue signal depends on the detected rain conditions.
+## WHY
+To clean the windscreen clean enough to give adequate view at all times from the front and rear windshields of the car.Wiper cleans the windshield by removing oil, dust, moisture, and grime that have become attached to the glass.
+## WHEN
+The windshield wipers remove rain and snow from the windshield, while the headlights improve visibility at night.
+## WHO
+It is extremely important for drivers of any type of vehicle that require clear road visibility in the event of dust, snow, or rain.
+## HOW
+It is implemented using the STM32 microcontroller and once when the rain droplets fall on the windshield of the vehicle.
+## WHERE
+In general,car wipers are controlled by the stalk on the right side of the steering wheel.
 ## Swot Analysis
 ## Strengths
 Hands-Free Calling.